Harvey Teasdale: Conversion and controversy

 Teasdale was interned at Wakefield between 1862 and 1864.
 He claimed that whilst in prison he underwent a conversion and decided to leave behind his life of vice in the performing industry and preach the doctrines of Methodism.
 Once released from prison Teasdale moved back to Sheffield and joined the Hallelujah Band to spread the message of Methodism.
 However, his sincerity is questionable: in an attempt to rid himself of his former persona and the monkey that had become his alter-ego, Teasdale advertised that he would burn his effects, including his monkey costume, in Sheffield's Temperance Hall.
 The Sheffield Daily Telegraph reported that 'placards have been circulated within the town, stating that Harvey Teasdale, the well-known man monkey and clown, would relate his experiences and destroy his dresses and theatrical effects'.
 Yet a different newspaper documents him burning his effects in Leeds and the Era suggests they were for sale: 'The whole of Harvey Teasdale's pantomimes, monkey pieces, manuscripts... to be sold for £2 10s'.
-In spite of his self-proclaimed conversion, there is evidence to suggest that Teasdale's former life-style did not allude him.
+In spite of his self-proclaimed conversion, there is evidence to suggest that Teasdale's former lifestyle habits continued.

 Teasdale claims he then went to Totley and bought a donkey named Charley, with whom he would travel around the moors searching for work and food.
 He suggests it was his faith which got him through this lean period.
 Yet, it is questionable whether he was sincerely struggling or painting himself as a martyr.
 He was later reunited with Sarah, whom he converted to Methodism.